tjpryers994/mycv/README.md

 ## Acknowledgements
-Drew Ryan: Found his video on Youtube, Helped me with getting my background showing properly and how to center my heading and paragraph in middle of page links here:https://www.youtube.com/watch?v=Y5SHm53WFEk bongkarn thanyakij: made the background I've used link here : Photo by bongkarn thanyakij from Pexels
+Drew Ryan: Found his video on Youtube, Helped me with getting my background showing properly and how to center my heading and paragraph in middle of page links here:https://www.youtube.com/watch?v=Y5SHm53WFEk Photo by bongkarn thanyakij from Pexels: this is what I used for my background